Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Introduction

-We work with a representation of $\mathbf{PO}$ that uses a symmetric matrix of decision variables, and let $S$ be the set of symmetric matrices that can be represented as a real, symmetric outer product --- accordingly we study \emph{outer-product-free} sets.
-Two families of full-dimensional maximal outer-product-free sets are identified in \Cref{thm:psdhalf,thm:22thm}, which characterize all such sets in the space of $2\times 2$ symmetric real matrices.
-Furthermore, we derive an oracle-based outer-product-free set in \Cref{sec:ellipsoids}.
-We derive cuts (see \Cref{sec:polycuts}) from these outer-product-free sets using the intersection cut, which enables separation of any infeasible extreme point of a (lifted) polyhedral relaxation of $\mathbf{PO}$ in polynomial time.
-Computational experiments in \Cref{sec:exp} demonstrate the potential of these intersection cuts.
+We work with a representation of $\mathbf{PO}$ that uses a symmetric matrix of decision variables, and let $S$ be the set of symmetric matrices that can be represented as a real, symmetric outer product $xx^T$ ---accordingly we study \emph{outer-product-free} sets and the intersection cuts that can be derived from them.
+We first derive a simple oracle-based outer-product-free set in \Cref{sec:ellipsoids}.
+Subsequently, we identify several families of \emph{maximal} outer-product-free sets in \Cref{thm:psdhalf,thm:22thm}; such families are sufficient to characterize all such (full-dimensional) sets in the space of $2\times 2$ symmetric real matrices.
+With the aforementioned results we develop a cut generation procedure (see \Cref{sec:polycuts}) that separates an infeasible extreme point of a (lifted) polyhedral relaxation of $\mathbf{PO}$ in polynomial time without relying on variable bounds.